PharosProduction/Uberspec/README.md

 1. Service name should consist of ServicenameService (ex.: `UsersService`, `CommentsService`) (plural, camelcase, upcase first)
 2. RPC should start from a verb - get, add, update, delete, custom verb (ex.: `getComments`, `addUser`, `updateUser`, `closeDeal`) (camelcase, lowercase first)
+3.
+3.1.
+Request message should contain a word `Request` in the end (ex.: `GetUserByIdRequest`) 3.2.
+Response message should contain a word `Response` (ex.: `GetUserByIdResponse`) 3.3.
+Exclusion is a message that was defined as an entity (ex.: `rpc addUser(User) returns (Empty);`)
-3. Successful empty request/response should contain `Empty` message
+4. Successful empty request/response should contain `Empty` message
-4. Message with a single message as a parameter should be avoided Ex.:
+5. Message with a single message as a parameter should be avoided Ex.:
 ```
 rpc getDeal(GetDealRequest) returns (GetDealResponse);